Skip to Content

 Try Cafe Puerto Rico for traditional Puerto Rican food.
 Putting aside the cliche name, you will find a really cool atmosphere and a great opportunity to sample a traditional Puerto Rican Mofongo.

 Then there is La Mallorca, more along the lines of an old-school diner and a bit of an institution.
-Unlike the rest of Old San Juan, these guys are open from early in the morning.
+Unlike the rest of Old San Juan, it is open from early in the morning.
 Waiters in bow ties are serving up huge breakfasts really cheap.
 La Mallorca has a busy trade all through the day serving traditional Puerto Rican fare with a slight Spanish influence.
 They also have a very tasty bakery display in the front window.

 Best Coffee in Old San Juan

 Want the best coffee in Old San Juan?
-Caficultura is where you go.
-It is actually the best coffee we have had in a long time.
-This is considered one of the coolest cafes in Old San Juan so expect to find great food and coffee but also expect the higher ‘cool cat’ prices.
+Caficultura is the place go.
+It is the best coffee we have had in a long time.
+This is considered one of the coolest cafes in Old San Juan.
+Expect to find great food and coffee but also expect the higher ‘cool cat’ prices.

 Old San Juan Puerto Rico